 Greed on one hand, philanthropy on the other – surely hypocrisy at work?
 Also, football is supposedly the game of the people, so how do you explain a certain high profile club trying to squeeze people out of their homes in order to gain ownership of everything around their ground so they can expand or leverage the property market?
 Charity clearly not beginning at home!

 Charity is, without doubt, a good thing for any institution to be involved in, but where it goes wrong is when it becomes part of a marketing strategy, and some football clubs are in danger of doing just that.
 Britain has always been good at charity, but I have always believed that the really decent folk are those that do not talk about their charitable activities or advertise their virtues.
 Genuinely “good” people do not tell you how good they are, you come to that conclusion about them naturally.
+It’s a similar story around diversity, which is not just a vehicle for high profile events that get a club publicity, it is a frame of mind as much as something to fly from the flagpole.

 Some clubs have a strong CSR ethos running right through them.
 Watford, for example, have long developed links with the community.
 Some players also have a genuine desire to give something back and these individuals should be applauded.
 Importantly, charitable initiatives should not be a way to provide great marketing opportunities, they should be confined to providing help and not expecting kudos in return.
 Football has to avoid following the path of so many misguided corporates who believe that one good turn does not compensate for a multitude of sins.